THANK YOU FOR YOUR SUPPORT ONCE AGAIN!

 There’s still more work to do, though.
-On top of growing our state’s support for education and continuing to support creative measures meant to attract and retain talent, I want to play a role in rehabilitating and revitalizing Michigan’s economy.
+On top of growing our state’s support for education and continuing to support creative measures meant to attract and retain talent, we need to revitalize Michigan’s economy.
 I’m ready to continue tackling these and so many other issues important to our state.

 If you’d like to reach me about legislative issues or state government-related concerns, feel free to e-mail me at firstname.lastname@example.org or call 517.373.0826.
 You can also view my official House webpage at http://schor.housedems.com.
-You can also follow my legislative activity on my Facebook Page.
+You can also follow my legislative activity on my Facebook Page at www.facebook.com/andyschor.

-If you need to reach me about campaign-related matters or want to contribute to my campaign, you can e-mail me at email@example.com or call 517.618.1666.
+If you need to reach me about campaign-related matters or want to contribute to my campaign, you click on the donate button on this webpage, or you can e-mail me at email@example.com or call 517.618.1666.

 Thank you again for all of your continued support and engagement.